enepac/mumu/dev/mumu_progress_narrative.md

 This phase establishes a secure foundation for database provisioning and schema migration in Subtask 2.3.1.
 System health status: ✅ Stable.
 Baseline tagged as `backend-v0.2.3-p0`.

+#### Subtask 2.3.1 — Supabase Project Provisioning (backend-v0.2.3-a)
+Supabase CLI authenticated and linked to project `gjrxxiblykxtgmfwnjbp`.
+A manual `.supabase/config.toml` was anchored to enforce local linkage.
+Connectivity tests confirmed the remote database is accessible and ready for schema migration.
+This marks the foundation for Covenant-secured persistence development.

 End of document.